-The essential underpinnings of the model are not new (see, for example, Pelli, 1985; Downing, 1988; van der Heijden, 1996), and its general philosophy is based on the notion (Allport, 1989) that ways of viewing attention in terms of distinctions such as early and late selection are unhelpful - it bites only where there is a deleterious or bene-
+The essential underpinnings of the model are not new (see, for example, Pelli, 1985; Downing, 1988; van der Heijden, 1996), and its general philosophy is based on the notion (Allport, 1989) that ways of viewing atten-

-Figure 3: Histograms of the means $(\langle \theta \rangle; A)$ and inverse variances (k; B; C) of the circular normal distributions fit to the posterior distributions $\mathcal{P}[\theta|\mathbf{r}]$ .
+Figure 3: Histograms of the means $(\langle \theta \rangle; \mathbf{A})$ and inverse variances $(k ; \mathbf{B}; \mathbf{C})$ of the circular normal distributions fit to the posterior distributions $\mathcal{P}[\theta|\mathbf{r}]$.
 (A;B) are without focal attention; (C) shows the effect of reducing the window of attention to 10 units, 20% of the width of the full input shown in figure 2.
 D) The median of the inverse variances of the posterior distributions as a function of the width of the attention.

-ficial interaction between the tuning function properties of cells (including the location of their receptive fields and the features to which they are sensitive) and the locational and/or featural aspects of the current focus of attention.
+tion in terms of distinctions such as early and late selection are unhelpful - it bites only where there is a deleterious or beneficial interaction between the tuning function properties of cells (including the location of their receptive fields and the features to which they are sensitive) and the locational and/or featural aspects of the current focus of attention.
 In our particular case, as with Moran & Desimone (1985; see also Desimone & Duncan, 1995), receptive fields are the critical processing resource that need to be managed spatially.
-However, this is only one very simple case, and in experiments in which attention to a particular feature and not to locations is important (eg Motter, 1994a), one might expect different attentional processing strategies to be employed in which the elements from which the feature is computed are comparatively favoured, leading once again to greater statistical accuracy.
+However, this is only one very simple case, and in experiments in which attention to a particular feature and not to locations is important (eq Motter, 1994a), one might expect different attentional processing strategies to be employed in which the elements from which the feature is computed are comparatively favoured, leading once again to greater statistical accuracy.
 Note that the same simple strategy-restricting the range of a dimension along which a feature may be inferred can lead to increased certainty for features just as for positions.
 Featural attention, and the consequences of attention in hierarchical systems with cells with multiple selectivities are the most pressing areas for future work.
 As always, it is important to distinguish the computational basis of the model from any mechanistic substrate.
 That increased firing rates are statistically rational says nothing as to how they might arise - in particular, it is silent as to whether input cells from locations of the input that are deemed unattended should also be suppressed as a whole, or whether input cells from attended locations should be boosted strongly so that they overcome input from unattended locations, or whether only particular outputs of these input cells should be suppressed or boosted appropriately.
 Neurophysiological data bear on these questions - for instance, simple forms of models in which the activities of input cells are suppressed or boosted as a whole are contradicted by Moran & Desimone's (1985) results on the circumstances under which the activities of cells in V4 whose receptive fields cover or do not cover the locus of attention are unaffected by attention.
 However, the various results are based on different paradigms, and can be hard to reconcile with each other.